berlinguyinca/splash-resolver/README.md

 {

- "inchiKey" : "the inchi keyyyyyyy",
+ "inchiKey" : "the inchi key",

  "splash" : "the splash",